kwea123/fish_detection/README.md

 Execute the cells from the top to the bottom, skipping the "Download model" cell.

-You should see your detection result!
+You can see your detection result, which should be comparable to mine at the beginning of this readme!

 # Errors I encountered